Home

 Mellotrons used:

-Skafish released one more album on IRS, with a couple of independent cassettes appearing subsequently.
-He's paid the price for being original, though, being now largely forgotten, although I remember the fuss the British music press made of (or about) him at the time.
-Do yourself a favour; if quirky, original music sounds like it might just be your thing, try to find a second-hand copy of this and luxuriate in its eclecticism, not to mention its excellent Mellotron work.
+Skafish has paid the price for being original, though, being now largely forgotten, sad to say, although I remember the fuss the British music press made of (or about) him at the time.
+Do yourself a favour; if quirky, original music sounds like it might just be your thing, luxuriate in these albums' eclecticism, not to mention their debut's excellent Mellotron work.

 Official site